 Man charged with stabbing priest in the mouth at St Joseph's Church

-According to the charge sheet, the stabbing left an 8cm-long laceration on Father Christopher Lee's tongue, a 3cm cut on his upper lips and a 4cm cut on the corner of his mouth.
+According to the charge sheet, the stabbing left an 8cm-long laceration on Father Christopher Lee's tongue, a 3cm cut on his upper lip and a 4cm cut on the corner of his mouth.

 Basnayake Keith Spencer, a Singaporean, was handed one count of voluntarily causing grievous hurt by dangerous weapon to Father Christopher Lee Kwong Heng.